szaumoor/ZSTweaks/README.md

 **Component 1674:** Make Whispers of Silence protect against detection spells except for True Sight, and improve Move Silently

-This makes the boots more useful for the purposes of avoiding detection, since Nondetection is an unremarkable protection.
+This makes the cloak more useful for the purposes of avoiding detection, since Nondetection is an unremarkable protection.
 As such, the wearer is also immune to other invisibility-detecting spells, except True Sight.
-Additionally, it adds a 10% bonus to Move Silently.
+Additionally, it adds a 10% bonus to Move Silently, and a +5% critical hit chance while the user is invisible.

 **Component 1675:** Make Cloak of Displacement add +5% damage resistance